 The Darbaker Prize

 Dr. Leasure K. Darbaker, a physician of Wilkinsburg, Pennsylvania, who was for many years a member of the Botanical Society of America and who died in 1952, bequeathed funds to the Society to provide an annual sum (to be known as the Darbaker Prize) for a "grant or grants in Microscopical Algae."
 The award or awards will be made annually by a committee of the Society; the first Committee on The Darbaker Prize in 1955 consisted of William Randolph Taylor, chairman, Harold C. Bold, John D. Dodd, Ruth Patrick, and Gilbert M. Smith.
-The Committee will base its judgement primarily on papers published by candidates during the last two full calendar years previous to the closing date for nominations.
 Nominations for the 1955 award were accompanied by a statement of the merits of the case and by reprints supporting the candidacy.
-This award is made for meritorious work in the study of microscopical algae.
-The recipient is selected by a Committee of the Botanical Society which bases its judgment primarily on papers published during the last two calendar years.
-The recipient receives a certificate and a monetary award.
+The recipient receives a certificate and a $1,000 award.